 Should COWIB receive a grant and/or be awarded a contract, the CEO has the authority to establish additional job titles and descriptions that accommodate the work to be done.
 The CEO will establish a salary range for these positions.
 This personnel action shall be approved and ratified at the next board meeting.

+For staff positions within local workforce areas, the Local Area Executive Director has the authority to establish additional job titles and descriptions specific to their area to accommodate the work funded by grants or contracts awarded to their board.
+Salary ranges for these positions will be determined in collaboration with the CEO and must align with established policies and practices.

-Staff categories as established by COWIB are:
+Staff categories as established by COWIB are as follows:

-Exempt- Exempt employees are not guaranteed the protections of the Fair Labor Standards Act (FLSA) and are not entitled to earn overtime.
-Additionally, any absence exceeding two (2) hours in a day will require the employee to use available leave to cover the absence.

-Non-Exempt-Non-exempt employees are workers who are entitled to the federal minimum wage and qualify for overtime pay.
-Overtime compensation is calculated as one- and-a-half times the hourly salary.
-All overtime must be pre-approved be the CEO in writing.
-Available leave must be used for any absence.

-Full-time- All employees who are scheduled at a minimum of forty (40) hours per week.
-Any employee scheduled to work 30 hours will be eligible for health benefits in accordance with the Affordable Care Act (ACA).
-However, in order to be eligible for other benefits, leave, and holiday pay, an employee must work 40 hours per week.

-Part-time: All employees whose work is scheduled at less than 40 hours per week.
-No benefits are allowed for part-time employees except as defined by the ACA.

-AmeriCorps VISTA- All members work under a grant agreement with Red River Community Action.
-Members are required to be paid an agreed upon amount each pay period regardless of hours worked during that pay period.
+- Exempt: Exempt employees are not guaranteed the protections of the Fair Labor Standards Act (FLSA) and are not entitled to earn overtime.
+Additionally, any absence exceeding two (2) hours in a day will require the employee to use available leave to cover the absence. - Non-Exempt: Non-exempt employees are workers who are entitled to the federal minimum wage and qualify for overtime pay.
+Overtime compensation is calculated as one-and-a-half times the hourly salary.
+All overtime must be pre-approved in writing by the CEO or, for local workforce area staff, by the Local Area Executive Director.
+Available leave must be used for any absence. - Full-Time: Full-time employees are those scheduled to work a minimum of forty (40) hours per week.
+Employees scheduled to work at least 30 hours per week are eligible for health benefits in accordance with the Affordable Care Act (ACA).
+However, employees must work 40 hours per week to be eligible for other benefits, leave, and holiday pay. - Part-Time: Part-time employees are those scheduled to work less than 40 hours per week.
+No benefits are allowed for part-time employees except as defined by the ACA. - AmeriCorps VISTA: AmeriCorps VISTA members work under a grant agreement with Red River Community Action.
+Members are paid an agreed-upon amount each pay period regardless of hours worked during that period.
 They are required to meet a specific number of hours for the duration of the contract.
-Those hours are monitored and adjusted as needed to ensure fulfillment of the contract.
+These hours are monitored and adjusted as needed to ensure fulfillment of the contract.